timberkerkvliet/pyplay/README.md

 ### Stage props

-The first dependency an action executor can use is _stage props_: these are objects available to all actors (objects "on stage").
-These are accessed by type:
+An action executor can use _stage props_: these are objects that everyone can interact with (objects "on stage").
+There is at most one object of each type on stage that can be accessed in each action executor like this:
 ```
 @executes(IncreaseCounter)
 async def increase_counter(stage_props: Props) -> None: